mehfuzh/AutoBox/readme.md

 Memcached is an in-memory key-value store for small chunks of arbitrary data (strings, objects) from results of database calls, API calls, or page rendering.

-you find more information on this at : http://www.memcached.org/
+you will find more information on this at : http://www.memcached.org/

 ## Getting Started